vieenrose/SLAM/README.md

 ## How to cite us ##

-L. Liu, A. Lacheret-Dujour, N. Obin (2018), AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?.
-In *ICPhS*.
+L. Liu, A. Lacheret-Dujour, N. Obin (2019), AUTOMATIC MODELLING AND LABELLING OF SPEECH PROSODY: WHAT’S NEW WITH SLAM+ ?.
+In *ICPhS* (to appear).

 ## Bibliography ##